-‘Gifts for Dyslexia’ is a Bursary Fund that provides assistance to people in financial need who would benefit from the Davis Programme.
+‘Gifts for Dyslexia’ is a small charity that provides assistance to people in financial need who would benefit from the Davis Programme.
 'Gifts for Dyslexia’ considers applications from dyslexic people, people with dyspraxia, dyscalculia, autism, attention deficit and other learning difficulties.

-‘Gifts for Dyslexia’ is a charitable organisation that provides support and services for children and adults with learning differences all over England, Scotland and Wales.
-Dyslexics learn in a significantly different way and the Davis Programmes provide a unique and individually tailored way for each person to understand their strengths and embrace their differences, and find a way forward.
+‘Gifts for Dyslexia’ provides support and services for children and adults with learning differences throughout the British Isles and Ireland.
+Dyslexics learn in a significantly different way; the Davis Programmes provide a unique and individually tailored way for each person to understand their strengths and embrace their differences, and find a way forward.